You clicked! Did you just become a clickbait victim?

-Be consistent in language, design and in the rhythm you put your work out there.
+Be consistent in language, design, and the rhythm you put your work out there.
 Pick a tempo and stick to it.

-If the Kardashians made it with no talent at all, considering your skills and work ethic, you can do it too.
+If the Kardashians made it with no talent at all, considering your skills and work ethic, you could do it too.

 I try to work as much as possible for it, but growing an account organically is not so easy nowadays.